-Economic researchers at the University of Adelaide are urging politicians to address the issue of the Newstart Allowance with maturity, and consider increasing it by as much as $120 per week.
+Economics researchers at the University of Adelaide are urging politicians to address the issue of the Newstart Allowance with maturity and consider increasing it by as much as $120 per week.

-A new report, published by the University’s South Australia Centre for Economic Studies (SACES) recommends an increase to the Newstart Allowance, to help reduce the poverty gap for unemployed people.
+A report published by the University’s South Australian Centre for Economic Studies (SACES) recommends raising the Newstart Allowance to help reduce the poverty gap for unemployed people.

 “Our research is concerned with the increasing rate of poverty for those on Newstart Allowance, as the value has declined since the mid-1990s and the current rate of payment is making it difficult for many to have the required resources to find employment,” he said.

-Interestingly, the report also highlights that the majority of the long-term unemployed are actually older Australians.
+Interestingly, the report also highlights that the majority of long-term unemployed are actually older Australians.

-“Recent comments in politics illustrate an all-too pervasive notion of the jobseeker as a ‘dole-bludger’, a recipient who is portrayed as a drain on the taxpayer and who is undeserving.
-This is despite the fact that many unemployed individuals have a long work history, have paid taxes, and often through no fault of their own, find themselves unemployed.”
+“Recent comments in politics illustrate a pervasive notion of the jobseeker as a ‘dole-bludger’, a recipient who is portrayed as an undeserving drain on the taxpayer.
+This is despite the fact that many unemployed individuals have a long work history, have paid taxes, and often—through no fault of their own—find themselves unemployed.”

-A recent example of this is the thousands of workers in Australia’s automotive manufacturing industry who lost their jobs when the industry collapsed.
+A recent example of this is the thousands of workers in Australia’s automotive manufacturing industry who’ve lost their jobs as the industry collapsed.

-The Newstart Allowance currently stands at $278 per week, and through comparison of financial and social indicators, the report recommends an increase to between $360 - $400 per week.
+The Newstart Allowance currently stands at $278 per week; through comparison of financial and social indicators, the report recommends increasing it to between $360 and $400 per week.

-“An increase would be justified on the basis of equity for the recipients and in reducing the poverty gap many Newstart recipients face,” said Associate Professor O’Neil.
+“An increase would be justified on the basis of equity for recipients and to reduce the poverty gap many of them face,” said Associate Professor O’Neil.

-The SACES report has been instrumental in this ongoing public debate, and has been forwarded to the Senate Standing Committee on Community Affairs, which is conducting an inquiry into the adequacy of the Newstart Allowance.
+The SACES report has been instrumental in this ongoing public debate, and has been forwarded to the Senate Standing Committee on Community Affairs, which is conducting an inquiry into the Newstart Allowance’s adequacy.